roovo/obsidian-card-board/README.md

   your tasks or in front matter for this to work).
 - **Empty board**: has no pre-defined columns.

-You can add/delete/edit/re-order columns in the settings pane, and can place whatever columns you wish on any board.
+These are just to get you started.
+You can add/edit/re-order/delete columns for these (or any board) in the settings pane.

 ## Cards
 Any task in your vault can appear as a card in a column on a board.
 In order to